Film Preservation at CVM

 Oskar Fischinger: Allegretto (1936-43, 35mm, color, sound).

-Oskar Fischinger: Study No. 7 (1931, 35mm, b/w, sound), preserved in association with Cinematheque Quebecois
+Oskar Fischinger: Study No. 7 (1931, 35mm, b/w, sound), preserved with thanks to Cinematheque quebecois.
+See this film on CVM's VOD channel on Vimeo

-Oskar Fischinger: Ornament Sound (1932, 35mm, b/w, sound), with support of MNAM/Centre Pompidou.
-In progress
+os Oskar Fischinger: Ornament Sound (1932, 35mm, b/w, sound), with support of MNAM/Centre Pompidou.
+See this film on CVM's VOD channel on Vimeo

 Elfriede Fischinger: Lumigraph Film (1969, 16mm, color, silent).
 Film of a performance of Oskar's Lumigraph, by Elfriede Fischinger (with the assistance of Wiliam Moritz and Conrad Fischinger).